 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use this medicine if you have had an allergic reaction to ivermectin.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- It is best to take this medicine on an empty stomach with a full glass (8 ounces) of water.
+- It is best to take this medicine on an empty stomach.
+Swallow the tablet with water.